Kellamballi

-Kellamballi is a small village in Chamarajanagar district of Karnataka state, India.
+Kellamballi (kallahalli) is a small village in Chamarajanagar district of Karnataka state, India.

 Location

-Kellamballi is located between Nanjangud town and Chamarajanagar town on Mysore Chamarajanagar main road.
+Kellamballi is located between Chamarajanagar town on Chamarajanagar main road.
 Kellamballi is at a distance of two kilometers from Chamarajanagar town.

 Access

 Kellamballi village is easily accessible from Mysore-Chamarajanagar main road.
 There is a railway station in the village which is called Mariyala Gangavadi railway station.

 Post office

 There is a post office (Zilla Adalitha Bhavan) at Kellamballi village and the postal code is 571313.

 Demographics

 The people of Kellamballi are chiefly agrarian.
 A few work in government establishments in Chamarajanagar town.
 The population of the village is 2,342 living in 513 houses.
 The area of the village is 1060 hectares.

 Economy

-The provincial government has started a Rs.400 crore project on 1`,595 acres of land called Badanaguppe-Kellamballi Industrial Estate which will include sectors like automobile, food processing, textiles, leather, granite and agriculture related industries.
+The provincial government has started a Rs.400 crore project on 1,595 acres of land called Badanaguppe-Kellamballi Industrial Estate which will include sectors like automobile, food processing, textiles, leather, granite and agriculture related industries.